Neutron Activation Calculator - HELP

 (Forward mode only)

-Enter numbers for Start, End time and select appropriate time unit.
+- Enter numbers for Start, End time and select appropriate time units.

 Note: The numerical results displayed in the Results field are for the irradiation and delay times specified under Output Parameters, while the charts cover the whole time period between Start and End time, counting from the beginning of the irradiation.